dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`PY_EMBED_INGEST_<n>_OUTPUT_DIR`.

    ASCII2NC_CONFIG_FILE
-     Path to optional configuration file read by ASCII2NC.
+     Path to optional configuration file read by ascii2nc.
+     To utilize a configuration file, set this to {PARM_BASE}/parm/met_config/Ascii2NcConfig_wrapped.
+     If unset, no config file will be used.

      | *Used by:* ASCII2NC